DSS Consultation Feedback

 • Capacity for disabled people and their families to change assessors

-• Assessments at a time and place that works for the person being assessed
+• Assessments at a time and place that works for the person being assessed.

-• Where possible have the same person who gets to know the family, not a different person each time
+• Where possible have the same person who gets to know the family, not a different person each time.

-• If there is a new person, they need to allow sufficient time to get to know the family, not just charge straight into the tool
+• If there is a new person, they need to allow sufficient time to get to know the family, not just charge straight into the tool.

-• Reduce the variance in assessors through better, consistent training
+• Reduce the variance in assessors through better, consistent training of all assessors.

-• Consistent tools for all NASC’s across all disabilities
+• Consistent tools for all NASC’s across all disabilities.

-• Language – simplified for both People First and people who have English as an additional language
+• Language – simplified for both People First and people who have English as an additional language.

 Q2.
 What information does the assessment tool need to gather about you and your circumstances to ensure it can identify the support you need?

-• Space for siblings to be include
+• Space for siblings to be included.

 • Our ordinary life outcomes.

-• Family dynamics- especially interrelationships and future expected changes e.g declining health of loved ones
+• Family dynamics- especially interrelationships and future expected changes e.g declining health of loved ones.

-• Support for relationships and connection
+• Support for relationships and connection.

-• Support for both long term health and disability
+• Support for both long term health and disability.

 Q3.
 Do you support the needs of carers being specifically assessed alongside those of the disabled person?
 Why/Why not?

-• Because family capacity to have a good life is just as important.
+• Yes.
+Because family capacity to have a good life is just as important.
 Capacity of carer to be an employer varies and needs to be considered.

-• Considering the whole family and community is important BUT this should not mean families and communities are penalised and left with insufficient support
+• Considering the whole family and community is important BUT this should not mean families and communities are penalised and left with insufficient support.

 Q4.
 What does DSS need to understand about a carer’s situation in order to link them to, or provide, the support needed?